gear6io/ranger/server/query/parser/README.md

-# SQL Parser Integration with Icebox
+# SQL Parser Integration with Ranger

-This directory contains the SQL parser that has been integrated with the Icebox project.
-The parser provides comprehensive SQL parsing capabilities while maintaining compatibility with Icebox's architecture.
+This directory contains the SQL parser that has been integrated with the Ranger project.
+The parser provides comprehensive SQL parsing capabilities while maintaining compatibility with Ranger's architecture.

 ## Overview